China-bound flight returns to Seattle after passenger assaults crew member

 The Federal Aviation Administration declined to comment.

-(Reporting by Eric M. Johnson in Seattle; Editing by Clarence Fernandez)
+(Reporting by Eric M. Johnson in Seattle; Editing by Clarence Fernandez, Robert Birsel)